Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/javascript/manually-connecting-to-browsers/README.md

 ### Setup Playwright Testing workspace

-Make sure you have set up your Playwright Testing workspace by following these steps
+Make sure you have set up your Playwright Testing workspace by following these steps:

 - [Create a workspace](../../../../README.md#create-a-workspace)